Latte Filters

 query

-Dynamically generates a query string in the URL:
+Dynamically generates a query string in a URL:

 <a href="http://example.com/?{[name: 'John Doe', age: 43]|query}">click</a>